deet5/tree-sitter-viz/README.md

 ```
 git clone https://github.com/deet5/tree-sitter-viz.git
 ```
-2. Naviagte to the project directory `cd ./path/to/tree-sitter-viz`
+2. Naviagte to the project directory `cd ./path/to/tree-sitter-viz`.
-3. Open the server directory and install required packages by running `npm install`
+3. Open the server directory and install required packages by running `npm install`.
-4. Now open the client directory and install required packages `npm install`
+4. Now open the client directory and install required packages `npm install`.

 # Running the program

 # Server
-- Navigate to the server in your terminal and run `npm start`
+- Navigate to the server in your terminal and run `npm start`.

 # Client

 - Open a new terminal window and navigate to the client directory.
-Run `npm run dev`
+Run `npm run dev`.
 - Open your browser and go to `http://localhost:5173/`

+# Testing
+- Navigate to the server directory and run `npm test`.